NetickNetworking/NetickDocumentation/articles/2-setting-up-the-game.md

 <figure><img src="../images/getting-started/102-camera.png" alt=""><figcaption></figcaption></figure>

 ## Gameplay Manager
-Let's create our manager script to handle the gameplay aspects such as spawning the player character when a certain player joins.
+Let's create our manager script to handle gameplay aspects such as spawning the player character when a certain player joins.

 Create a C# script named `GameplayManager`, then add it to the GameStarter GameObject.